crashb/neon-white-autosplitter/readme.md

 For your convenience, the [`/livesplit`](https://github.com/crashb/neon-white-autosplitter/tree/main/livesplit) folder of this repository contains empty split files which are pre-populated with split names.

+**NOTE:** The split files for White's Rush and Mikey's Rush both use LiveSplit's "subsplit" functionality, so that each individual level is a subsplit and each mission is a "big" split.
+You will need to add the "Subsplit" component to your layout under "List" > "Subsplits".

 ## Performing a Run

 Here is how to perform a run with the autosplitter: